consensus-shipyard/ipc/scripts/deploy_subnet/README.md

 > Note that the `fendermint`, `ipc-cli`, and `hoku` binaries all use a `NETWORK` flag with
 > varying values.
 The scripts properly manage this, but if you run `deploy.sh` with a `NETWORK`
 > variable already exported, it'll override the value set in the scripts.
 Namely, if you have the
-> `NETWORK` set before running the deployment (e.g., via the `hoku` CLI), it'll fail due to a
+> `NETWORK` set from using the `hoku` CLI prior to running the deployment, it'll fail due to a
 > mismatch with the `ipc-cli`'s expected flag.
 Be sure to open a new terminal window for the
-> deployment and working in other shells if you're developing against it.
+> deployment and work in other shells if you're developing against it.

 For localnet deployments, you won't need to set any of the above.
 There are also two additional optional variables: